 Not only is there no obligation or even education of land owners to limit the destruction of essential habitat, being Essential Habitat counts for nothing when it comes to totally unregulated exemptions to clearing laws.
 Thousands of trees can be bulldozed in 10m strips for as many fences and tracks as the land owner wants.
 Two hectare areas can be cleared for infrastructure.
 Many of the exemptions are quite reasonable in terms of not annoying the electorate, but that is not going to help the gliders and other species who need those trees to survive as individuals and as populations.
 The Queensland Government appears to have minimal interest in protecting essential habitat if it means negotiating with landholders.

 It was also interesting to discover that the Regional Ecosystem there, ie Melaleuca viridiflora open forest to open woodland on poorly drained soil, is considered by the Queensland Department of Natural Resources as vegetation “Of Least Concern” for the simple reason that there’s more than 30% of the estimated pre-clearing extent of this Regional Ecosystem that has not been destroyed yet.
-In contrast the Commonwealth Department of Environment and Energy considers Melaleuca viridiflora woodland to be a Threatened Ecological Community protected under the EPBC Act!
+In contrast the Commonwealth Department of Environment and Energy considers Melaleuca viridiflora woodland to be an Endangered Ecological Community protected under the EPBC Act!
 The area also contains the vulnerable Myrmecodia beccarii (ant plant) and Livistona drudei palm.

 The blocks are bordered to north and south by cane farms (the southern one did so poorly after a huge area of Melaleuca woodlands was cleared for it, it is being turned over to pineapples).
 To the east are beach scrub, mangroves and the sea.
 To the west, the railway line and the Bruce Highway, and no suitable trees that would allow gliding across them into suitable habitat, though at the end of last year bulldozers and barbed wire appeared on the western side of the highway too, despite glider sightings there.